einrob/TS_CNN/Traffic_Sign_Classifier.md

 | 33	  | Turn right ahead	| 1.18|
 | 10	  | No passing for vehicles over 3.5 metric tons |0.08|

  There are at least 2 "blue signs" in the top 5 and one of them is the correct one.
-But the net ist pretty shure about the two non blue signs to be correct.
-At lest the shape of the classified signs are all round.
+But the net is pretty sure about the two non blue signs to be correct.
+At least the shape of the top 5 classified signs are all round.

  Class 42 has a fairly large sample set in the data base in contrast to the class 7 which is classified as second best.